HeinPauwelyn/WebVR/README.md

 # WebVR

 Some tutorials I've made for WebVR.
-Make for my internship at [Poppr][1].
+Made this for my internship at [Poppr][1].

 - [Train][2]
 - [Temple][3]